 This is where I see the ERN as being helpful.
 The ERN is an individual who will work with the parties’ legal representatives to move matters forward on a confidential basis and in the best interest of all parties.
 The ERN does not disclose what he has learnt from any party about their express authorisation and as with mediation creates a safe setting in which the ERN can explore any overlapping interests to enable the parties to collaborate to resolve the dispute.

-This two stage process would then in my view put the parties in a better position for a successful mediation or a necessary litigation or arbitration.
+This two-stage process would then in my view put the parties in a better position for a successful mediation or necessary litigation or arbitration.

 Clearly the ERN will not be an appropriate consideration in every dispute but could be particularly useful where the parties are entrenched in their own positions and are either embarking or have embarked on an adjudicative process.

 I see it as being particularly useful in multi-party or chain contract scenarios such as a chain of building contracts where there may be different dispute resolution clauses, different jurisdictional clauses and vastly different interests.

 It, of course, does not take into account the fact that there is an additional cost obligation to each party and that it relies on the co-operation of all parties, problems which are shared by mediation.

 Therefore my thought for today is whether the ERN is no more than an extension of the accredited mediator, akin to a commercial collaborator if you like, or could he make a real difference to the ADR framework and “earn” (couldn’t resist!) his place alongside existing coveted processes?